강의

 💡 What is App Router?

-The App Router, which newly appeared starting from Next.js version 13, was introduced to address the shortcomings of the Page Router.
+The App Router, newly introduced in Next.js version 13, was created to address the shortcomings of the Page Router.

-Therefore, without understanding the Page Router, it's difficult to easily comprehend the new mechanisms of the App Router.
+Therefore, without understanding the Page Router, it is difficult to easily grasp the new mechanisms of the App Router.

-Therefore, this course will proceed by quickly reviewing Page Router (5 hours) and then thoroughly examining App Router (10 hours).
-Through this approach, you will gain a deep understanding of what limitations the existing Page Router had and how App Router overcomes these limitations.
+Therefore, this course will quickly cover Page Router (5 hours) and then thoroughly explore App Router (10 hours).
+Through this, you will gain a deep understanding of what limitations existed in the traditional Page Router and how App Router overcomes these limitations.

-⚠ However, please don't misunderstand - this course focuses on App Router.
+⚠ However, please don't misunderstand - this course focuses on the App Router.

 Next.js has many features with complex mechanisms.